Topological advantage for adsorbate chemisorption on conjugated chains

+the dimensionless LUMO energy $\varepsilon_0/v$, and hopping $T/v$, the predicted midgap-state-enabled enhancement of hybridization and electronic friction is robust across the range of $r$ explored here.
+We therefore expect the reported trends to be transferable.}

+\tb{Our analysis covers the trivial (\(r<1\)), metallic (\(r\simeq 1\)), and topological (\(r>1\)) regimes.
+We emphasize our primary objective is not to model a specific material parameter set, but to map how the topological phase transition and the appearance of boundary-localized midgap states modulate charge hybridization and electronic friction for an adsorbate across a broad, physically motivated range of $r$. }

+Throughout this subsection, the molecular geometry is fixed (\(R=0\)).
+The adsorbate is therefore characterized by its low-lying level energy \(\varepsilon_0\) and placement \(x_M\). \tb{We also note that all equilibrium observables reported below are converged with respect to the SSH chain length: increasing the number of unit cells $N$ leaves the electron occupancy essentially unchanged so that the finite chain adopted here represents the system in thermodynamic limit (see \SI for verification).}

-Figure \ref{fig:Occupation_Number}(a) shows that while the trivial insulator phase has no capability for electron sharing, the topological phase strongly interacts with the LUMO, leading to a sharp change in $n_0(R,x_E)$ at the onset of the topological phase transition.
-This occurs especially when the LUMO is nearly resonant with a boundary mode.
-Conversely, Fig.\ref{fig:Occupation_Number}(b) shows when the adparticle is near the SSH bulk, the LUMO occupation is only significant when the chain is in a small neighborhood of the critical (phase transition) point, where the density of occupied electronic states with energy close to $\varepsilon_0$ is maximized.
-Notably, while Fig. \ref{fig:Occupation_Number} evidences the metallic phase is the most favorable for bulk adsorption, boundary chemisorption in the topological phase is still the optimal considered scenario for chemisorption as $\text{max}~n_0(R,x_B) < \text{max}~n_0(R,x_E) = 0.5$.
-Furthermore, significant electron sharing between the boundary mode of the conjugated chain and the LUMO persists even when $\varepsilon_0 \gg 0$.
+Figures~\ref{fig:Occupation_Number}(a,b) report the LUMO occupation \(n_0(R,x_M)\) at 0~K and half filling (\(\mu=0^-\)) for adsorption near the edge (\(x_M=x_E\)) or at the bulk center (\(x_M=x_B\)).
+Figure~\ref{fig:Occupation_Number}(a) shows that the trivial insulator exhibits negligible electron sharing at the edge, whereas the topological phase displays strong hybridization with a sharp rise of \(n_0(R,x_E)\) upon entering \(r>1\).
+The enhancement is most pronounced when \(\varepsilon_0\) is nearly resonant with the boundary mode.
+Conversely, Fig.~\ref{fig:Occupation_Number}(b) shows that for adsorption in the metallic bulk, significant \(n_0(R,x_B)\) occurs only in a narrow neighborhood of the topological transition critical point (\(r\approx 1\)), where the density of occupied states near \(\varepsilon_0\) is largest.
+While the metallic phase maximizes bulk adsorption, boundary chemisorption in the topological phase remains the optimal overall scenario for hybridization under the considered conditions as \(\max n_0(R,x_B) < \max n_0(R,x_E)=0.5\).
+Notably, appreciable adsorbate-edge hybridization persists even when \(\varepsilon_0\gg 0\).

-We highlight the robustness of the topological enhancement in Fig. \ref{fig:Occupation_Comparision}, where we directly compare the ability of the metallic and topological phases to share electrons with the LUMO at variable $\varepsilon_0$ and LUMO-chain hopping amplitudes.
-In all examined cases, hybridizing the adparticle with the bulk metallic states leads to lower LUMO electron occupancy than the topological phase, despite the substantially higher density of metallic states nearly resonant with the LUMO.
-The topological phase leads to significant $n_0(R,x_E) \neq 0$ even when $T_{1,A} \ll v, w$, thus demonstrating the effectiveness of LUMO hybridization with the SSH edge modes under a variety of conditions.